Financial Aid

 Financial Aid Policy

 Fairfield University administers a comprehensive financial aid program offering assistance on the basis of need and merit, with funds derived from University, state and federal government, and private student aid programs.
 Need-based funds are distributed following a thorough analysis of a family's ability to pay for educational expenses.
 The amount of university and/or need-based assistance provided to a student may vary from year to year depending on the student's need and the availability of funds.
 Merit-based awards are offered to academically talented students as entering first year students and can be renewed for their remaining three years of enrollment if students meet the academic requirements.
 Assistance funded by the University is credited toward tuition unless otherwise indicated.
 University financial aid from any source is not available for use during periods of winter or summer enrollment.
 Eligibility for university financial aid is contingent upon enrollment as a full-time undergraduate student, matriculated in a program of study working toward completing their first degree.
-Renewal of any type of assistance is contingent on the recipient making satisfactory academic progress and on filing the Free Application for Federal Student Aid (FAFSA) and CSS Profile applications on time every year.
+Renewal of any type of assistance is contingent on the recipient making satisfactory academic progress and on filing the Free Application for Federal Student Aid (FAFSA).

 Students who demonstrate need will receive a financial aid package that may consist of grants, scholarships, student employment, and student loans.
 Although the University invests a significant amount of its own resources in its student aid programs, funds are limited; it is usually not possible to meet a student's full need.
 In the instances when a family needs additional resources, the University will recommend a payment plan and loan options.
 Financial aid awards are usually offered to prospective first year students during March, assuming the appropriate applications have been filed on time.
 Returning students who apply for financial aid will receive their award notifications beginning in June through University email and in their my.Fairfield account.
 Financial Aid administrators are available throughout the year to answer questions and to provide assistance.
 The Office of Financial Aid is located at the Kelley Center and the staff can be reached at 203-254-4125 or by email.